-Margo DeMello is Program Director of the Human-Animal Studies Program at the Animals and Society Institute, is an Adjunct Professor at Canisius College’s Anthrozoology program, and lectures at Central New Mexico Community College.
-She also is the Executive Director of House Rabbit Society, an international rabbit advocacy organization.
+Margo DeMello is Program Director of the Human-Animal Studies Program at the Animals and Society Institute, is an Adjunct Professor at Canisius College’s Anthrozoology program.
+She also is the President of House Rabbit Society, an international rabbit advocacy organization.
 Her most recent books include Teaching the Animal: Human Animal Studies Across the Disciplines (2010), Animals and Society: An Introduction to Human-Animal Studies (2012), and Speaking for Animals: Animal Autobiographical Writing (2012).

 Kenneth Shapiro is cofounder and President of the board of the Animals and Society Institute.
 He is founding editor of Society and Animals: Journal of Human-Animal Studies, and coeditor and cofounder of Journal for Applied Animal Welfare Science and the editor of the Human-Animal Studies book series.
 His most recent book is The Assessment and Treatment of Children who Abuse Animals: The AniCare Approach.